Transfer of Ethers between accounts | Developers

 //Serializing the transaction to pass it to Ledger Nano for signing

-let unsignedTx = ethers.utils.serializeTransaction(transaction).substring(2);
+let unsignedTx = ethers.Transaction.from(transaction).unsignedSerialized.substring(2);

 //Sign with the Ledger Nano (Sign what you see)

-const signature = await _eth.signTransaction("44'/60'/0'/0/0",unsignedTx);
+const signature = await _eth.signTransaction("44'/60'/0'/0/0",unsignedTx, resolution);

-let signedTx = ethers.utils.serializeTransaction(transaction, signature);
+let signedTx = ethers.Transaction.from({...transaction,

 //Sending the transaction to the blockchain

-const hash = (await provider.sendTransaction(signedTx)).hash;
+const hash = (await provider.broadcastTransaction(signedTx)).hash;

-//Display the Ropsten etherscan on the screen
+//Display the Sepolia etherscan on the screen

-const url = "https://ropsten.etherscan.io/tx/" + hash;
+const url = "https://sepolia.etherscan.io/tx/" + hash;

 document.getElementById("url").innerHTML = url;